-We go to great lengths to remove chlorine (and other contaminants) in our drinking water and shower water, and it made me think about the effect of chlorine in swimming pools and how much that exposure can affect us.
+We go to great lengths to remove chlorine (and other contaminants) in our drinking water and shower water, and it made me think about the effect of this common chemical in swimming pools and how much that exposure can affect us.

 The Problem With Chlorine:

 Swimming in a chlorinated pool may increase your risk of developing cancer, suggest a new suite of studies, which identified more than 100 chemical byproducts in pools that use chlorine as a disinfectant.